codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/dojorena-manual-en.md

 ## What to do

-The game is turn-based: Each second, the server sends the updated state of the field to the client and waits for response.
-Within the next second the player must give hero a command.
-If no command is given, hero moves inertially in its current direction until stopped by a rock.
+The game is turn-based: Each second, the server sends the updated state of the field to the client and waits for a response.
+Within the next second the player must give the hero a command.
+If no command is given, the hero moves inertially in its current direction until stopped by a rock.

 ## Commands

-* `UP`, `DOWN`, `LEFT`, `RIGHT` - they move hero one cell in the corresponding direction.
+* `UP`, `DOWN`, `LEFT`, `RIGHT` - they move the hero one cell in the corresponding direction.
-* `ACT` - drop an acorn (if hero has previously eaten at least one).
-The acorn is left at the end of hero's tail.
-With the help of acorns players can set obstacles and block enemies.
+* `ACT` - drop an acorn (if a hero has previously eaten at least one).
+The acorn is left at the end of the hero's tail.
+With the help of acorns, players can set obstacles and block enemies.
-* Movement and `ACT` commands can be combined, separating them by comma.
+* Movement and `ACT` commands can be combined, separating them by a comma.
   During one game cycle hero will drop an acorn and move, e.g. `LEFT,ACT` or `ACT,LEFT`.

 ## Points